xunil/bmchimes/README.md

   * Chime GPIO output and input (input indicates stop switch tripped)
   * GPIO output should have timeout; if we haven't received a stop signal in N seconds (30?
 60?), something is probably wrong
 * Test WiFi AP mode
+* Add ADC measurement and recording for battery voltage